Sarah Worthington: Academic career

-Worthington's legal career started in 1988 as a lecturer in law in the Faculty of Law of the University of Melbourne.
+Worthington's legal career began in 1988 as a lecturer in law in the Faculty of Law of the University of Melbourne.
 She then spent time in Moscow, Russia, before moving back to England in 1994.
 Having joined the Department of Law of Birkbeck College, London, she was a lecturer from 1994 to 1996, and a senior lecturer from 1996 to 1997.

 Worthington then moved to the London School of Economics (LSE) where she was a senior lecturer from 1997 to 2001, a Reader in Law from 2001 to 2003, and Professor of Law from 2003 to 2011.
 She was additionally a Pro-Director of LSE (with responsibility for research and external relations) between 2005 and 2010.

 In 2011, Worthington moved to the University of Cambridge where she had been appointed the Downing Professor of the Laws of England and elected a Fellow of Trinity College, Cambridge.
 Upon arrival at Cambridge, she set up the Cambridge Private Law Centre and now serves as its director.
 She retired from the Downing Professorship in 2022.

 Worthington has held a number of visiting appointments.
 She has been a Professorial Fellow of the University of Melbourne since 2005.
 From 2009 to 2010, she held the Francqui Chair at the University of Leuven.
 From 2010 to 2015, she was Cheng Yu Tong Distinguished Visiting Professor at the University of Hong Kong.
 Since 2012, she has been a Distinguished Fellow of the Australian Centre for Private Law of TC Beirne School of Law, University of Queensland.